roots/bud/packages/extension-vue/README.md

 ## Overview

-The @roots/bud-vue plugin adds support for Vue single file components to the @roots/bud framework.
+Adds support for Vue single file components to the @roots/bud framework.

 ## Installation